 - Previous Land Development: Has your land been previously developed (e.g. building construction, pavement) so that it is now unlikely to provide open-space, agricultural or forestry use, or natural habitat?
 If the land has not been developed and is being converted to a large, traditional, ground-mounted solar array, it may be subject to greenfield subtractors, which reduce incentives for solar arrays built on undeveloped land or, if mapped as providing priority habitat for wildlife, it may be ineligible for incentives for certain types of projects.

 If your land is considered Agricultural under the SMART program, the following solar PV systems receive higher compensation rates:

 - Canopy or ground-mounted solar PV systems, sized to meet no greater than 200% of annual electricity consumption of the farm

 - Ground-mounted “dual-use” systems, in which elevated racking and wider panel spacing allows for continued use of the land for agriculture.
-The SMART program refers to these systems as Agricultural Solar Tariff Generation Units.
-The Guideline regarding Agricultural Solar Tariff Generation Units currently limits the capacity of these systems to 2 MW in size.
+The SMART program refers to these systems as Agricultural Solar Tariff Generation Units or ASTGUS.
+For more information, see Dual-Use: Agriculture and Solar Photovoltaics.

 Important Note: Your town tax assessor’s office has the discretion to remove your property from Chapter 61A if solar PV electricity production exceeds 125% of on-farm use.
-It is important to work with your local assessor to ensure the property remains under Chapter 61A and is not subject to taxes and penalties associated with conversion of the land out of agriculture.
+It is important to check with your local assessor to determine whether the property will remain under Chapter 61A in the event of solar development or whether it would be subject to taxes and penalties associated with conversion of the land out of agriculture.